Type of entity

 Standardized form(s) of name according to other rules

 Dates of existence

-John Loxley is a Professor of Economics in the Department of Economics at the University of Manitoba.
-Loxley is a prominent economist, published extensively in the areas of community economic development, international development, and international monetary finance.
-He is concerned primarily with alternative economic theory and policy.
+John Loxley was a Professor of Economics in the Department of Economics at the University of Manitoba.
+Loxley was a prominent economist, published extensively in the areas of community economic development, international development, and international monetary finance.
+He was concerned primarily with alternative economic theory and policy.
 His publications consist of fifteen books, and over one hundred and fifty papers and reports.
-He has also served, in various capacities, on the following editorial boards: Journal of Development Policy and Practice, Journal of Developing Areas, Review of African Political Economy, Studies in Political Economy, Internet Journal of African Studies, Canadian Journal of Development Studies, Canadian Dimension magazine, and Uchumi.
+He also served, in various capacities, on the following editorial boards: Journal of Development Policy and Practice, Journal of Developing Areas, Review of African Political Economy, Studies in Political Economy, Internet Journal of African Studies, Canadian Journal of Development Studies, Canadian Dimension magazine, and Uchumi.